-This article appeared in IAHSS "The Beat" e-newsletter dated July 30, 2021- Healthcare facilities have unique security and surveillance needs, ensuring the safety of staff, patients, and visitors while maintaining the highest level of privacy protection.
+This article first appeared in IAHSS "The Beat" e-newsletter dated July 30, 2021 - Healthcare facilities have unique security and surveillance needs, ensuring the safety of staff, patients, and visitors while maintaining the highest level of privacy protection.
 Navigating today’s healthcare security landscape requires specialized tools that meet the unique needs of managing patient data while covering the complex demands of securing patients, staff, and guests.
 A visitor management system designed to integrate with the hospital’s HL7 system for managing patient location look-ups, patient restrictions, outpatient appointments and visitor limits is a crucial component of a hospital’s security infrastructure.

 An enterprise-level visitor management system is more than just a simple tracking and badging tool.
 These systems have evolved into a complete security solution, and play a critical role when ensuring the safety of your visitors, patients and staff.
 Here are the ten critical visitor management “Must Haves” for securing a healthcare facility: